SRET-PHY-SIMS/.github/profile/README.md

 |SAIRAM B SUBRAMANIAM	|E0422050	|✅	|

 > **Note**
-> Only UIDs' with ✅ is accessable
+> Only UIDs' with ✅ is accessible

 > To access the simulations: goto "https://sret-phy-sims.github.io/<UID\>"
 >> For Example, to access the simulation of the student E0322032, You have to goto "https://sret-phy-sims.github.io/E0322032"